Rian1010/Charity-Website/README.md

 country.
 Furthermore, the map variable causes the initial zoom to be at 2.5 and its center to be at the position of syria, as it is close to the middle of the map.
 In addition, "var labels = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ';" was used as an array in order to label the markers on the map.
 Then, variables called contentString were used to use html for the text in the window boxes of the markers.
 Numbers got attached in their variable names to indicate that different info boxes have been targeted.
 The variables with the name of 'infowindow' in them, enabled the contentString variables to be the displayed content of the info windows and a max width of 200 has been given to the each of them.

+As for the contact page, Email.JS was used to enable users to contact me.
+The JavaScript codes are in the sendEmail.js file.
+Three parameters were used in the sendMail function, name, email and message.

+- emailjs.send("gmail", "first_template", {
+            "from_name": name,
+            "from_email": email,
+            "project_request": message,
+        })

+The code above, is used to set values to the stored properties in the Email.JS template, which are first_template, from_name, from_email and project_request.
+Afterwards, there are two functions in a then statement that display a thank you and confirmation message, if a user's message got sent.
+However, the second function in the then statement gets triggered instead, if an error occurs, so that it displays a text, which lets one know that an error.

+The sendMail function gets called in the sendMsg function, which is located inside of another function.
+That other function, also makes sure that an alarm pops up, in case a user forgets to fill in a required field, before clicking on the submit button.

+All JavaScript codes were tested through the console in the dev tools by using console.log to check if the codes work or not.

 ## Style and Layout
 -__Overall Style__-